32 epic bucket list family vacation ideas

 Italy is one of the most popular family vacation spots, perfect for people who love good food, culture and history.
 And what kids don’t love pizza, pasta and ice cream?!

 There is so much to do in Italy with kids.
-Some of the main attractions that families will love include the Colosseum in Rome, the gondolas in Venice, the Leaning Tower of Pisa, and the Uffizi Museum in Florence.
+Some of the big cultural hitters that families will love include the Colosseum in Rome, the gondolas in Venice, the remains of Pompeii, the Leaning Tower of Pisa, and the Uffizi Museum in Florence.

-[Note from Victoria: We’ve travelled extensively in Italy (but not yet with kids) – see our guides to the best Italy road trips, plus itineraries for an Amalfi Coast Road Trip and one that includes Lake Como and Cinque Terre)
+We’ve travelled extensively in Italy, both with kids and without.
+See all our Italy guides here including the best Italy road trips, plus itineraries for an Amalfi Coast Road Trip and one that includes Lake Como and Cinque Terre

 Backpacking Europe